dtwagner33/OSI-Model-Tutorial/README.md

-# Introductory Tutorial of the OSI Model
+# Introduction to the OSI Model
 #### **Written by Drew Wagner**
 This tutorial is a basic introduction to the layers of the OSI Model of network communication.
-The content within is intended for networking beginners with the goal of providing basic information to develop a foundational understanding of the model's layers and their respective functions.
+The content within is intended for networking beginners with some understanding of computer data and hardware.
+The goal is to provide basic information to develop a foundational understanding of the model's layers and their respective functions.
+I will discuss what the OSI model is and the general protocols and functions of each of the seven layers, Physical through Application.
 ![OSI Model](https://user-images.githubusercontent.com/75860671/206794699-93f7d69c-a0e8-46ac-ad1f-158e11452729.png)

 ---